GeekAlexis/search-engine/README.md

 # Distributed Search Engine
+A search engine powered by AWS.
+The design and search algorithms are partially based on Goolge, circa 1998.
-Our search engine is highly optimized with server-side caching and concurrent query support.
+- Supports server-side caching and concurrent queries
-Document ranking incorporates BM25 and PageRank for high-quality retrieval.
+- Retrieval and ranking incorporates BM25 and PageRank
-Document index and metadata are built by distributed crawler/indexer/link analysis and stored in RDS (PostgreSQL).
+- Distributed crawler/indexer/link analysis for computing document index and metadata
+- Search server utilizes RDS (PostgreSQL) for storage

 <img src="architecture.png" width="800"/>

-See [report](report.pdf) for system design, performance evaluations, and search demo.
+See our [technical report](report.pdf) for system design, scalability, and search demo.

-## Team members

-- Yukai Yang (yukaiy)
-- Yimin Ji (sylviaji)
-- Hongyu Zhang (hz53)
-- Yuchen Ding (ycding)

 ## Extra Features
 - Excerpts with highlighted hits are loaded dynamically and shown on the result page.